jserv/kitty-doom/USAGE.md

 ## Troubleshooting

+- **Using the wrong terminal?** Kitty is the only supported terminal.
+Other terminals will have issues.
 - If the screen appears corrupted after exit, run `reset` in your terminal
 - If keys don't respond, ensure your terminal is in focus
-- For best performance, use a terminal with hardware-accelerated rendering
+- **Performance issues?** Make sure you're using Kitty with hardware-accelerated rendering enabled